Hosting a Clinic

 You could have cut-rate or free tuition, make loads of money for yourself or a charity, and spread the word about how great this kind of horsemanship is, all at once!

 Over the years, several people have hosted clinics for Adam (at the current time it is unlikely Nicole would be involved- but email us to see our thoughts about any proposal you might have).
-After many attempts at finding a way to make it pay all round, we believe we have a solution that allows you to receive free tuition, or even earn money – potentially a lot of it – by hosting a clinic, with or without hosting a demonstration as well.
+After many attempts at finding a way to make it pay all round, we believe we have a solution that allows you to receive free tuition, or even earn money, by hosting a clinic, with or without hosting a demonstration as well.

 If you wish to keep it small and simply reduce your costs and group together with some friends, then the easy thing is to have a call out, at the usual cost, but to share the cost of travelling between those who are keen to join the learning.